alters-mit/multimodal_challenge/doc/api/trial.md

 `from multimodal_challenge.trial import Trial`

 Data used to initialize a trial.
 In a trial, the object has already been dropped and generated audio.
-This class will place the object at the position at which it stopped moving.
+This class will place the Magnebot and every object in the scene at the position at which it stopped moving.
-It also includes the pre-recorded audio.

 ***